Fire Barrier vs. Fire Partition

 Passive smoke and fire management systems can often have confusing language.

-When it comes to a fire “barrier”, the IBC is very specific that a “barrier” must have a minimum 1 hour fire resistance rating.
-Likewise, a fire “partition” has a fire resistance requirement of 1 hour minimum.
+According to the IBC, a fire "barrier" must have a minimum fire resistance rating of 1 hour.
+Similarly, a fire "partition" is also required to have a fire resistance rating of at least 1 hour.

-If you have questions about the requirements for fire and smoke protection in your building, give Smoke Guard a call.
-Our fire protection specialists can help find the best solution for your building.
+If you have any questions regarding the fire and smoke protection requirements for your building, contact SG Solutions.
+Our fire protection experts can assist you in finding the most suitable solution for your building.

 References: